xster/flutter-wiki/Tree-hygiene.md

 Use [these best practices](https://mtlynch.io/human-code-reviews-1/) when reviewing code and providing comments.

+As a reviewer, you are the last line of defense.
+Take a step back.
+What problem is the PR trying to solve?
+Is it a real problem?
+What other solutions could we consider?
+What could we do to make this even better?

 Reviewers should not give an LGTM unless the patch has tests that verify all the affected code, or unless a test would make no sense.
 If you review a patch, you are sharing the responsibility for the patch with